intel/neural-compressor/docs/source/smooth_quant.md

 ### Per-tenor & Per-channel

 There are several choices of sharing quantization parameters among tensor elements, also called quantization granularity.
-The coarest level, per-tensor granularity, is that all elements in the tensor share the same quantization parameters.
-Finer granularity means sharing quantization parameters per row or per column for 2D matrics and per channel for 3D matrics.
+The coarsest level, per-tensor granularity, is that all elements in the tensor share the same quantization parameters.
+Finer granularity means sharing quantization parameters per row or per column for 2D matrices and per channel for 3D matrices.
 Similarly, the finest granularity is that each element has an individual parameter.

 However, due to the model accuracy and computational consumption, per-tensor or per-channel are usually adopted. **In the following part, We will show per-channel could bring lower quantization loss but with some limitations, that is why normally we use per-channel for weight quantization and per-tensor for activation/input quantization**